haroules/jenkins-docker-cloud-tls/README.md

 <!-- /TOC -->

 # Description:
-Example of running jenkins controller from a docker container running rootless, using docker API over TLS, creating a docker cloud in jenkins, and usng jenkins CASC (configuration as code).
+Example of running jenkins controller from a docker container running rootless, using docker API over TLS, creating a docker cloud in jenkins, and using jenkins CASC (configuration as code).
 The goal here was to put together an automated deployment end to end with some basic attempt at security, and example of infrastructure and application deployment as code.

 This project uses jenkins casc (configuration as code) to configure the controller, Jenkins plugins, and credentials for connecting to the docker api as well as certificate and keystores.
 The casc configuration includes set up of a docker cloud on the jenkins controller, and the script will push a test job that will exercise running agents as containers.